mglush/GraphingStocks/README.md

-# Stock Charts and Technical Analysis
+# Stock Charting and Technical Analysis

-Graphing stock market tickers and the statistical analysis indicators that come with them.
+**Description**: Graphing stock market tickers and the statistical analysis indicators that come with them.
 Implementing a multitude of trading strategies based on these indicators.
 Backtesting the trading strategies, seeing which indicator sets work best.

+## Table of Contents
+* The Work So Far
+* Installation
+* Usage
+* Credits

 ## The Work So Far:
 First stock worked on: '$WKHS'